george-papanikas/george-papanikas/README.md

 # 👋 Hello World!
 I'm George Papanikas
-👨‍💻 Junior Java Developer with a business background - building backend systems with Java and Spring while keeping a keen eye on the frontend with JavaScript and React.
+👨‍💻 Junior Java Developer with a business background - building backend systems with Java, Spring and MySQL while keeping a keen eye on the frontend with JavaScript and React.

-💡I enjoy writing clean, efficient code that meets real-world business needs.
+💡I enjoy writing clean, efficient, and well-documented code that meets real-world business needs.

 ## 🛠 Tech Stack